 This is Charles Wilson at the beginning of his career.
 His efforts to recreate atmospheric effects in the lab resulted in the first particle detector: the expansion cloud chamber.
 The sharp vapour trails of alpha and beta particles made for beautiful graphic pictures.
 I realised there are no images directly resulting from the experiments at the Large Hadron Collider as the research is based on statistical data.
 When I learned that the innermost sensor of the CMS detector is actually similar to the construction of a camera, I tried interpreting the data as images.
 Crude digital counterparts of Wilson’s historical images appeared.

-The Cloud House was recently on display at
+The Cloud House was been shown at

 Imagine Science Film Festival, October 16 - 23 2020